Southeast Asia Explorer

 - Marvel at the spectacular Halong Bay!

-The next stage of your trip takes you to Pai, a laidback town in a picturesque valley close to the border of Myanmar.
-During your time here, you will discover centuries old stalagmites and stalactites in Tham Lod Cave, one of Thailand’s most impressive and accessible caves, as well as enjoy the beautiful local scenery as you float along with the gentle currents down the Pai river in an inflated rubber ring!
+Your journey starts in Thailand’s northern capital, Chiang Mai.
+Hidden backstreets, mind-blowing temples and waterfall hikes make this the perfect location to begin your adventure!
+After exploring the stunning Doi Suthep Temple, you'll head over to Pai, a laidback town in a picturesque valley close to the border of Myanmar.
+You'll discover centuries old stalagmites and stalactites in Tham Lod Cave, one of Thailand’s most impressive and accessible caves, as well as enjoy the beautiful local scenery as you float down the Pai river in an inflated rubber ring!

-The third week of your adventure will be spent volunteering at an amazing elephant sanctuary where you will assist local staff to care for rescued elephants in an ethical and responsible way.
+The second week of your adventure will be spent volunteering at an amazing elephant rescue sanctuary!
+You'll assist local staff in caring for rescued elephants in an ethical and responsible way.
 With the help of the project owners and local staff, you will get the chance to observe and experience elephants in their natural, safe environment, free from exploitation and abuse.
+This truly is one of our proudest and most rewarding volunteer experiences - you don't want to miss it!

 No visit to Thailand is complete without experiencing the idyllic beaches of the famous Thai islands.
 Koh Tao is one of the most popular islands for backpackers and it is no surprise - soak up the atmosphere in the beach towns, explore the rural inland island or just kick back and soak up the sun, sea and sand on one of the many paradise beaches!